honeycombio/honeycomb-opentelemetry-dotnet/README.md

 It makes getting started with OpenTelemetry and Honeycomb easier!

 **NOTE** This project took over a pre-existing Nuget package `Honeycomb.OpenTelemetry` after version `0.9.0-pre`.
-Version `0.9.0-pre` is the only version that will contain the initial implementation (Honeycomb exporter).
+Version `0.9.0-pre` is the only version that will contain the initial implementation [Honeycomb exporter](https://github.com/honeycombio/opentelemetry-dotnet).

 ## Why would I want to use this?